Exte: Plot

-Yuko later uses Mami as her model in a hairdressing workshop and attaches one of Yamazaki's hair extensions to her hair, and lets Mami keep the extensions as she goes back home.
-The workshop is then interrupted by detectives investigating Kondo's death.
+Yuko later uses Mami as her model in a hairdressing workshop and attaches one of Yamazaki's hair extensions to her hair and lets Mami keep the extensions as she goes back home.
+The workshop is then interrupted by detectives investigating Kondo's and another costumer's death who also acquired the hair extensions.
 Yuko realizes that the hair extensions are the linking factor in the deaths and races home to save Mami.
 Yuki is strangled to death by the hair and Mami faints.
-Yuko arrives into the hair-filled apartment but is choked unconscious by the hair.
+Yuko arrives at the hair-filled apartment but is choked unconscious by the hair.
 Yamazaki arrives and commands the hair to spare Mami and Yuko.
 He takes them back to his hair-covered home.
 There, he discovers the detectives caught in the hair, who searched his house because of the deaths.
 He kills them as Yuko wakes up.

 Yamazaki explains that he has learned that the girl's hair keeps growing to carry on her grudge against society.
 He wishes for Mami and Yuko to stay with him and the corpse forever.
-Yuko rejects him; Yamazaki, enraged, allows the hair to possess him; his tongue becomes hairy and his blood and limbs replaced by hair.
+Yuko rejects him; Yamazaki, enraged, allows the hair to possess him; his tongue becomes hairy, and his blood and limbs replaced by hair.
 In anger, he cuts some of Mami's hair, which begins to bleed.
-The blood and Yamazaki's smiling cause the corpse to associate him with the man who killed her and she suddenly sits up and slices him to pieces with strands of hair while Yuko and Mami escape.
-Her grudge satisfied, the hair disappears and the girl's body returns to normal, finally at peace.
+The blood and Yamazaki's smiling cause the corpse to associate him with the man who killed her, and she suddenly sits up and slices him to pieces with strands of hair while Yuko and Mami escape.
+Her grudge satisfied, the hair disappears, and the girl's body returns to normal, finally at peace.
 Yuko asks Mami to live with her permanently, which Mami happily accepts.